Day 138: Greenstone Track and Mavora Walkway

 I got up at 6:30, and, to save time (and money), went down to the kitchen/lounge to eat breakfast (cereal, since I wound up with an extra day), rather than going to a restaurant.

 After finishing packing, I left a few minutes later than I wanted to get to the pickup spot for the bus to the trailhead.
-I still got there in time; they started loading the bus a couple of minutes after I got there.
+I still got there with plenty of time to spare; they started loading the bus several minutes after I got there.

 The bus left at 8, right on time, heading west and north along Lake Wakatipu towards the small town of Glenorchy, where I’d change busses.
 The road generally followed the eastern side of Lake Wakatipu, though often high up on the side of a cliff.
 As expected, it was a narrow, curvy road that would have been unsafe to walk, and I was glad I didn’t have to.